mitranim/prax/docs/html/api/lang.md

 ### `isPromise(value)`

+True if the value
+<a href="https://en.wikipedia.org/wiki/Duck_test" target="_blank">quacks</a>
-True if `value` quacks like an ES2015 promise.
+like an ES2015 promise.
 The value doesn't have to inherit from the built-in `Promise.prototype`.

 ```javascript
 isPromise(Promise.resolve('test'))